alme9155/csca-5642-final-project/README.md

 # CSCA-5642 Final Project

-This project implements a 3D Convolutional Neural Network to recognize action in video clips and then classify them into different categories.
-The prediction result will be submitted to the Kaggle competition, 'Video Action Multi-Class Classifier'.
+This project explores the application of deep neural networks for human action recognition (HAR) in video sequences.
+Human action recognition has a wide range of practical applications, including sports analytics, robotics, and surveillance systems.
+By leveraging architectures such as CNN+LSTM and 3D Convolutional Networks (C3D), this study aims to compare the effectiveness of different algorithmic designs.
+Key challenges include modeling long-term temporal dependencies and handling variations in video length, lighting conditions, and resolution.

 ## Directory Structure